tamalchowdhury/tamalwebsite/tamalweb/blog/2021/11-19-g-analytics/index.md

 tags: [reactjs, google]
 ---

 You probably know about the react-ga npm package but the sad news is, it does not work with the latest Google Analytics 4 version.
-It works with the old UA-0000-01 tags, but not with the G-XXXXXX tags.
+It works with the old `UA-0000-01` tags, but not with the `G-XXXXXX` tags.
 I’m sure an updated version of the package will solve it, but for the time being, I found a better and a working method of adding GA to your React application.
-And it’s so obvious, you will feel like, “why didn’t I think about it before?”
+And it’s so obvious, you will feel like, "why didn’t I think about it before?"

 So how to add the new Google Analytics 4 in Reactjs app? **You simply copy the Google Analytics script tag into the `<head>` section of your index.html file in the public directory.**